netblock/yaabe/atomtree/atui_tables/atui_documentation.md

 The child leaves will be marked with `_ATUI_BITCHILD` in its type to aid UI layout.

-If a child is should be signed with Two's Complement, set `ATUI_SIGNED` in its radix alongside its main radix.
+If a child is should be signed with Two's Complement, set the leaf's display to be a list that includes `ATUI_SIGNED` and its main radix.

 ### ATUI\_ENUM